 This has to be one of the most interesting reads (audiobook listen in my case) I’ve had on the subject of nuclear history.
 I also think it should be read by every engineer of any background.

 Why?
 Jim Mahaffey, while a Ph.D. in Nuclear Physics and having spent over 25 years in governmental, military, and civilian nuclear projects, presents a narrative that isn’t stilted in the usual pro/anti-nuclear rhetoric.
-It isn’t trying to scare or discount each event.
 I found myself captivated for three reasons.
-Firstly, some of these events and details I had never heard of before.
-It was fascinating to hear that there was a cave full of natural radioactive ore that sickened some hunters who wandered into it.
+Firstly, some of these events and details I had never heard of before – like the fact there was a cave full of natural radioactive ore that sickened some hunters who wandered into it.
 Secondly, and related, he knows exactly what he’s talking about.
 He cites the chemistry, physics, and even patent information for everything involved.
 There is no hyperbole.
 His information comes from actual studies, chemistry, nuclear physics, and the hard scientific data.
 Some of the facts in the book I’d never heard anywhere else before.
-Sometimes I even wondered if he wasn’t leaking secrets.
+Sometimes I wondered if he wasn’t leaking secrets.
 Finally, he does all this with a captivating sense of storytelling and a fantastically dry sense of humor.
 I found myself sitting in my car listening to a story finish out – such as when he tells the story of a cable tray fire that breaks out during one particular accident:

-“The fire continued to grow so the supervisor ran down the hall and grabbed a larger fire extingisher.
+“The fire continued to grow so the supervisor ran down the hall and grabbed a larger fire extinguisher.
 He emptied it into the blaze, but the fire was unimpressed.”

 The thing that makes this book great is that he isn’t arguing for or against nuclear power.
-It explains the chemistry and physics of what is going on so well that it removes the fear and terror we often associate with nuclear reactions.
+He explains the chemistry and physics of what is going on so well that it removes the fear and terror we often associate with nuclear reactions.
 So all you are left with are the accidents.
-Most books of this type would be trying to either scare you or dismiss what happened.
 This is really unbiased storytelling that does what it should: it doesn’t tell you what to think – it presents all the data and narrates the story so that it makes YOU think.
 What would I have done?
 What should be done?

 This is why I suggest every engineer read this book.
 Even if you are not interested in nuclear accidents or nuclear power scares you.
 It’s not really about that.
 It’s about the difficulty of engineering – especially engineering where failure means serious consequences.
-It’s about the traps we as engineers fall into.
+It’s about the mental traps we as engineers fall into.
 We can be extremely intelligent and well versed, but get taken out by a simple rat chewing a cable.
-Instead of telling you what to think, it tells the story.
 The fact that it deals with energies that can, and have, killed people crystallizes the importance of each design decision.
 You’ll often see yourself connecting the thought that the designers had with your own engineering principles – and realizing the weak points.

 Spoilers below on what I ‘learned’ – don’t read if you want to come up with your own conclusions